DGCA-Aligned AME Training

 • Aircraft Certification

-• The licensed AME inspects the aircraft properly before signing a certificate CRS (Certificate of Release to service) for take-off.
+• The licensed AME inspects aircraft before issuing a Certificate of Release to Service (CRS)

-• The licensed AMEs have career opportunities in India and Abroad, either in the Government or private sector.
+• Licensed AMEs have career opportunities in India and abroad

 Career opportunities after Directorate General of Civil Aviation (DGCA) license.